j801h/j801h.github.io/_projects/fea.md

 ### Transient Flow Case

-To adapt existing openFOAM tutorials for the heat exchanger problem, I experimented with the pisoFoam solver, which uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple pressure and velocity fields in the momentum equation.
-This allows for efficient and stable solutions of the incompressible Navier-Stokes equations.
-PisoFoam can also handle turbulence modeling by incorporating various models, such as k-epsilon, k-omega, or large-eddy simulation (LES).
+To adapt existing openFOAM tutorials for the heat exchanger problem, I experimented with the pimpleFoam solver, which utilizes the PIMPLE (Pressure-Implicit with Interleaved Linking of Equation) algorithm, which is an extension of the PISO (Pressure-Implicit with Splitting of Operators) method.
+This algorithm allows for the efficient and stable solution of incompressible Navier-Stokes equations by combining the benefits of both SIMPLE (Semi-Implicit Method for Pressure-Linked Equations) and PISO methods.
+It enables the simulation of both steady-state and transient cases by iterating between pressure and velocity fields in the momentum equation.
+PimpleFoam can also handle turbulence modeling by incorporating various models, such as k-epsilon, k-omega, or large-eddy simulation (LES).

-The pisoFoam solver source code includes an example of a system with a pipe and a ball valve, demonstrating a 3D FEA solution of the incompressible Navier-Stokes equations for transient conditions.
+The pimpleFoam solver source code includes an example of a system with a pipe and a ball valve, demonstrating a 3D FEA solution of the incompressible Navier-Stokes equations for transient conditions.
 I created animations using ParaView to visualize the simulation results:

 <br>